girlsinc/me-and-my-money-edu/src/pages/course/investing-for-the-future/inequalities-in-investing/roadmap.md

 # ROADMAP FOR INEQUALITIES IN INVESTING
 ## In today's lesson we will learn:

-1. Who's invest in the stock market, why and why not?
+1. Who is invested in the stock market, who is not, and why?
 2. Ways to change who invests.
-3. The disadvantages of keeping your money in a savings account
+3. The disadvantages of keeping your money in a savings account.

 # Warm Up
-- Based on your own experiences and what you know about investing, name some reasons that people are not invested in the stock market
+- Based on your own experiences and what you know about investing, name some reasons that people might not be invested in the stock market